-The BSc (Hons) degree in Architectural Design Technology is intended to provide a qualification that is recognised by the construction industry and its associated professions as a comprehensive, informed and valuable measure of the ability of the Wrexham Glyndŵr University graduate to work as an architectural technologist.
+The BSc (Hons) degree in Construction Management is intended to provide a qualification that is recognised by the construction industry and its associated professions as a comprehensive, informed and valuable measure of the ability of the Wrexham Glyndwr University graduate in the management of construction.

-For the student, the programme is intended to provide a challenging, rewarding and valuable experience in the development of knowledge and understanding of those processes and technologies that exist within the contemporary design and construction sector.
+For the student, the programme is intended to provide a challenging, rewarding and valuable experience in the development of knowledge and understanding of those processes and technologies that exist within the contemporary construction industry.